Robert Courtney (fraudster): Plea deal and sentencing

+Prison life

-Courtney, Federal Bureau of Prisons inmate number 14536-045, started his sentence at Gilmer Federal Correctional Institution near Glenville, West Virginia before being transferred to Englewood Federal Correctional Institution near Littleton, Colorado.
-His earliest possible release date is on November 20, 2027, when he will be 75 years old.
+Courtney started his sentence at Gilmer Federal Correctional Institution near Glenville, West Virginia before being transferred to Englewood Federal Correctional Institution near Littleton, Colorado.
+His projected release date was on May 2, 2026, when he would be 74 years old.

-In July 2020, Courtney was considered for release seven years early due to the COVID-19 pandemic; he would have served the remainder of his sentence on house arrest in Trimble, Missouri.
+In July 2020, Courtney was considered for early release, due to the COVID-19 pandemic.
+He would have served the remainder of his sentence on house arrest in Trimble, Missouri.
 In his request for early release, Courtney cited numerous health issues, such as a stroke and hypertension.
-However, amid community and bipartisan outcry, federal judge Ortrie D. Smith turned the request down on September 1, 2020, saying that Courtney's crimes were "vastly different" than was normally the case for defendants seeking compassionate release.
+Amid a community and bipartisan outcry, federal judge Ortrie D. Smith turned the request down on September 1, 2020, saying that Courtney's crimes were "vastly different" than was normally the case for defendants seeking compassionate release.

+In spring 2024, victims and their families received a notice that Courtney would be released to a Community Corrections Center, or halfway house, in Springfield, Missouri, on June 20, 2024.
+He was released to home confinement on August 1, 2024, despite criticism from lawmakers and victims' families.

+Popular culture

-The Law & Order: Criminal Intent second season episode from November 2002, Malignant, is a fictional story based in great part on the above events.
+The Law & Order: Criminal Intent second season episode 6 from November 2002, Malignant, is a fictional story based in large part on Courtney's case.